cocciasecca/WhatsApp-Chat-Converter-txt-to-HTML-with-media/README.md

 3. Download the WhatsApp background image from the following URL: [WhatsApp Background Image](https://i.pinimg.com/originals/97/c0/07/97c00759d90d786d9b6096d274ad3e07.png).
 4. Place the downloaded image in the same folder as the script and rename it as `wallpaper.png`.
 5. Create a folder named `media` in the same folder as the script.
 6. Move all the media files referenced in the chat into the `media` folder.
+You can do this manually or via the media_mover script.
 7. Execute the script by running the following command in the terminal:
    ```bash
    python3 whatsapp_txt_to_html.py